 3. Close off or move garbage cans

 If your garbage cans are on the balcony, you will need to close them tight or move them.
 Garbage cans can attract flies and other animals that might cause your cat to leave the balcony in pursuit.
-The less chance of other animals invading your balcony, the better, and closing your garbage can lid tightly helps.
+Minimizing the number of animals invading your balcony is safer for your cat, and closing your garbage can lid tightly helps.

 4. Take down or move bird feeders